ThatsVie/atlas-web_back_end/ES6_basic/README.md

 ![image](https://github.com/ThatsVie/atlas-web_back_end/assets/143755961/d283051a-c844-4c2e-9a66-119cf1ae97e7)

-This output demonstrates the function's capability to iterate through the employee data, regardless of department, and compile the names into a string where each name is separated by a vertical bar (|).
+This output demonstrates the function's capability to iterate through the employee data, regardless of department, and compile the names into a string where each name is separated by a pipe (|).
 This functionality is especially useful for generating simple, readable reports or lists from more complex data structures.